, ,

 • expensive car supplement – if you buy an electric vehicle that costs more than £40,000 when new from April 2025, then an additional rate will apply for five years

-• hybrid rate – from 1 April 2025 hybrid cars will pay the same as for diesel and petrol cars (£165)
+• hybrid rate – from 1 April 2025 hybrid cars pay the same as for diesel and petrol cars (£195)

 The environmental impact of electric business vehicles

-The movement encouraging more people to use electric cars has been driven by the government, which announced its plans to ban the sale of new petrol and diesel cars in the UK by 2030.
+The government aims to encourage more people to use electric cars and ultimately ban the sale of new petrol and diesel cars in the UK by 2030.
+What’s more, all new cars and vans will need to be 100 per cent zero emission by 2035.

 Research from Ofgem suggests that more than 6.5 million households have plans to buy an electric or plug-in hybrid vehicle.
-Meanwhile, the Department for Transport estimated in 2021 that there were around 500,000 ultra-low-emissions vehicles on the road in Britain.
+Meanwhile, the Department for Transport estimated at the end of 2023 that there were more than one million zero emissions vehicles on the road in Britain – this represents 2.5 per cent of all vehicles.

 On top of the environmental benefits, there are plenty more reasons for business owners to go electric, such as the government’s clampdown on petrol and diesel vehicles, initiatives like ULEZ, and various tax incentives.